Summer Jobs for Students

 Over the past two decades, summer jobs for students have been transformed into something that could be better described as a vacation experience.
 Undergraduates may still be taking a job in the local factory to gain much needed funds, but they're just as likely to be spending at least part of their summer working in an unpaid internship or heading off overseas to work.
 In this article, we look at opportunities for paid summer work.
 We consider the options and explore ways in which you can find the summer experience to suit your needs.

-- Need to a great CV for a summer job?
+Need a great CV for a summer job?
 A professional CV by Bradley CVs will successfully land you the summer jobs interviews you deserve.

 Benefits of Summer Work